corbindavenport/wcloadtest/README.md

 ### How to run

 Click the extension's toolbar button to start the test.
 The test will continue until the browser is quit or the extension is turned off from `chrome://extensions/`.

+**Note:** Memory Saver should be turned off in your browser, or the window with the test could be put to sleep and stop the test.
+You can click the 'Open Memory saver settings' link in the test window to jump to the settings.